hornpondbrook/image.intensity.service/README.md

 ### Core Logic Notes

 -   **Intensity Calculation**: The core logic resides in the `calculate_average_intensity` function.
-It first validates that the image is a PNG, converts it to grayscale (`L` mode), transforms it into a NumPy array, and computes the mean.
+It first validates that the image is a PNG or JPEG, converts it to grayscale (`L` mode), transforms it into a NumPy array, and computes the mean.
--   **Input Validation**: The service validates that the file is a PNG and is not empty.
+-   **Input Validation**: The service validates that the file is a PNG or JPEG and is not empty.
 It also enforces a **5 MB file size limit** via the `MAX_CONTENT_LENGTH` setting.
 -   **Error Handling**: The API returns descriptive JSON error messages with appropriate HTTP status codes (e.g., `400` for client errors, `413` for oversized files, `500` for server errors).

 ## 6. Future Enhancements

--   Support for additional image formats (e.g., JPEG).
 -   Implement asynchronous processing for large images using a task queue like Celery.
 -   Add authentication and rate limiting to the API.
 -   Expand test suite to cover more edge cases and the web UI.